 - The distance between Orange and Sydney is 256 kilometres.

-In a nutshell, we covered a lot of places in the 4 days and it was a very good road trip to do.
-April was perfect as it was not too hot or cold.
+In a nutshell, we covered a lot of places in Central NSW in the 4 days and it was a very good road trip to do.
+The month of April was perfect as it was not too hot or cold.